MaryamTaghavi/CodeSmell/README.md

 ** Signs :
    - Use of primitives instead of small objects or small classes.
    <img width="842" height="209" alt="image" src="https://github.com/user-attachments/assets/1889e3c3-9f4c-444b-a274-7f89afeb1a72" />

+   - Use of primitives instead of small objects for simple tasks (such as currency, ranges, special strings for phone numbers, etc.)
+   - Use of constants for coding information (such as a constant USER_ADMIN_ROLE = 1 for referring to users with administrator rights.)
+   - Use of string constants as field names for use in data arrays.

 4) Long Parameter List